 - Using your hand mixer or stand mixer with a whisk attachment, beat the water and meringue powder on high until frothy.
 Switch the speed to low and add in 1 cup at a time the powdered sugar.
-Beat on high once all the confectioners sugar has been incorporated.8 tablespoon Water, 3 tablespoon Meringue Powder, 4 cups Powdered Sugar
+Beat on high once all the powdered sugar has been incorporated.8 tablespoon Water, 3 tablespoon Meringue Powder, 4 cups Powdered Sugar

 - The icing should be like glue and should take some time to blend back into the bowl of icing.
 To test this just lift the head up on your stand mixer and allow the icing to fall back into the bowl.
 If it blends immediately back in with the icing then it's too runny.

 - If the icing is too runny, add a little more powdered sugar.
 If it appears to be thicker than glue, add a teaspoon of water at a time to get to the glue-like consistency.

 - I used a No. 6 Wilton piping tip to pipe the icing on the the houses to "glue" the pieces together.
 For detailed decorations likes the wreaths, windows, etc. I used these piping bottles from Sweet Sugar Belle.
 What's nice about these is you can swap out the piping tips if you want.
 I used the tips that it came with for the houses.

 - As you wait for the houses to dry, you can wrap the piping tip end of the bottle/piping bag with a little plastic wrap or aluminum foil.
 I like to use these silicone decorating piping tips from Wilton.
 You may need to take a toothpick or a damp paper towel to clean out any royal icing that may have dried up inside the piping tip.
 After that, give it a little shake and you should be good to go again with any piping that needs to be done.